osquery/osquery/docs/wiki/installation/install-osx.md

-Continuous integration currently tests stable release versions of osquery against 10.9 and 10.11 (as listed under the _Build_status_ column on the project [README](https://github.com/facebook/osquery/blob/master/README.md)).
-There are no reported issues which block expected core functionality on 10.12.
+Continuous integration currently tests stable release versions of osquery against macOS 10.12 (as listed under the _Build_status_ column on the project [README](https://github.com/facebook/osquery/blob/master/README.md)).
+There are no reported issues which block expected core functionality on 10.10, however 10.9 and previous OS X versions do not work.

-Each tagged release of osquery may be installed on all versions of OS X.

 ## Package Installation